Heavy rains in UAE: Parks to be closed in Sharjah due to adverse weather

 Some have already been laid off, say colleagues, as the coffee chain's Middle East operator confirms job cuts

-Authorities in Sharjah have announced the closue of all parks in the emirate due to the adverse weather conditions forecast over the weekend.
+Authorities in Sharjah have announced the closure of all parks in the emirate due to the adverse weather conditions forecast over the weekend.

 Sharjah Municipality said that parks will remain closed starting from Friday, March 8, keeping in mind the safety of the public.